Environment Monitoring Sensors Manufacturer

 5 types of soil sensors

-Soil moisture sensors, also known as soil humidity sensors, are primarily composed of stainless steel probes and waterproof shells.
-They can be buried in the soil for long-term use and provide online measurements of both surface and deep soil moisture.
-Compared to other types of soil sensors, soil moisture sensors have a wider range of variations.
-Based on their measurement principles, they are generally classified into capacitive, resistive, and ion-sensitive types.
+Soil moisture sensors, also known as soil humidity sensors, are mainly composed of stainless steel probes and a waterproof housing.
+They can be buried in the soil for long term use and are capable of online measurement of both surface and deeper soil moisture.

 Capacitive